act-rules/act-rules.github.io/pages/design/rule-design.md

 - CSS Styling: CSS applied to lay out and style the DOM Tree
 - Accessibility Tree: The tree that user agents expose to the accessibility API

 Other aspects may be necessary for testing.
-These can be added as well as long as they are sufficiently defined.
+These can be added as long as they are sufficiently defined.

 ### Authors